Compiler-directing Statements

 Explaining Example -

-1000-EXIT is the paragraph coded only with EXIT statement that acts as a exit paragraph for 1000-DISPLAY.
+1000-EXIT is the paragraph coded only with an EXIT statement that acts as an exit paragraph for 1000-DISPLAY.

 EJECT Statement

-The EJECT statement specifies the next source statement should print as the first statement of the next page.
-It does not affect the compilation and execution of the program.
+EJECT statement specifies that the next source statement after it should be printed as the first statement of the next page while printing.

 EJECT